Agnieszka-21/namaste-django/README.md

 ![Booking failed - class already full](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/book_class_fail_full.png)

-In the event when the user tries to book the exact same class that they have already booked (same group class on the same date and time), they are informed that they have already booked a place in this class and prevented from making a duplicate booking (each user is allowed to book a class only for themselves, so they receive only one spot in a specific class).
+In the event when the user tries to book the exact same class that they have already booked (same group class on the same date and time), they are informed that they have already booked a place in this class and prevented from making a duplicate booking (each user is allowed to book a class only for themselves, so they receive exactly one spot in each class they book).

 ![Booking failed - duplicate exists](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/book_class_already_booked.png)

 __"Read the waiver here" link and modal__

 Under the checkbox, there is a span "Read the waiver here" that opens a modal with the studio's liability waiver.
 In the modal, there is also a "close" button - if you click the button (or anywhere outside of the modal), the modal will be closed.
 To ensure that the page is fully accessible, JavaScript was used to handle the modal functionality, including trapping focus in the modal when it is open.

 ![Waiver modal](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/waiver_modal.png)

 ### My profile page